What is Not Eating Dry Food?

 A dog’s lack of hydration affects his entire body.
 A dehydrated dog may have a dry nose, mouth, and gums, with sticky mucous membranes; he may be tired, dull, and weak, he may pant more than normal and have a fast rapid-fire breathing pattern, and will be generally operating at a low capacity.
 Dehydration simply means that your dog’s body is losing more water than it takes in, through panting, vomiting, or simply drinking less, possibly because of a deeper condition.
 This is more likely to occur in young, old, and nursing dogs, as well as small breeds.

 If your dog is nauseous, he has an upset stomach.
-This can occur as a reaction to illnesses, such as parvo and gastroenteritis, or environmental causes, such as motion sickness, blockage of the intestines, or toxic exposure.
+This can occur as a reaction to illnesses, such as Parvovirus and gastroenteritis, or environmental causes, such as motion sickness, blockage of the intestines, or toxic exposure.
 Nausea is an equal-opportunity condition; dogs of any age, breed, or sex can experience nausea.

 What to do if your Dog is Not Eating Dry Food

-While both are potentially dangerous, mild cases of dehydration and nausea can be treated at home with simple measures.
+While all causes are potentially dangerous, mild cases of dehydration and nausea can be treated at home with simple measures.
 A dehydrated dog needs to get fluids in his system; it is really that simple.
 The extent of his treatment depends on the extent to which your dog is dehydrated.
 If the dehydration is mild, just make sure your dog has access to clean water; he can then treat himself by drinking enough water.
 A more dehydrated dog, who has serious underlying medical causes, may need fluids administered through subcutaneous or intravenous infection, such as through an IV or with a bag of lactated ringer solution.
 Both are typically done at your veterinarian’s office, though with proper training, lactated ringer solution can be administered at home.

 A dog may become nauseous by ingesting any number of inappropriate substances, such as unclean water, poisonous plants, various environmental toxins, and bad food.
 Your dog may cure a brief case of nausea by himself, through vomiting up the offending substance.
 However, if the nausea continues for more than a few hours, your dog should be examined by a veterinarian.
 Various tests will be administered to determine the exact cause of your dog’s nausea.
 Depending on the cause, your dog may be treated by administration of IV fluids or medications, and may even have his stomach pumped.